Many Chronically Ill Patients Choose Needlessly Expensive Insurance Plans, Driving Up Medical Costs

 The paper, “A Dynamic Model of Health Insurance Choices and Health Care Consumption Decisions,” was derived from Ni’s doctoral dissertation.
 His co-authors are Professor Kannan Srinivasan of Carnegie Mellon University, Professor Baohong Sun of the Cheung Kong Graduate School of Business, and Associate Professor Nitin Mehta of the University of Toronto.

-Posted on March 15, 2017 In MS in Health Care Management, MBA/Masters of Public Health, Faculty Story, News Item, Press Release, Research Story, Alumni, Current Students, Faculty, International Students, New Students, Partners, Prospective Students
+Posted on March 15, 2017 In MS in Health Care Management, MBA/Masters of Public Health, Faculty Story, News Item, Press Release, Research Story, Alumni, Current Students, International Students, New Students, Partners, Prospective Students